axonops/axonops-workbench/README.md

 - 🌐 **Website**: [axonops.com](https://axonops.com)
 - 📧 **Contact**: Visit our website for support options

-***

 ## 📊 Download Statistics

-We track download statistics for all AxonOps Workbench releases to better understand usage patterns and platform adoption.
-These reports are automatically generated weekly and provide insights into:
+We track download statistics from this Github project for all AxonOps Workbench releases to better understand usage patterns and platform adoption.
+These reports are automatically generated weekly via the Github public APIs and provide insights into:

 - **Total Downloads**: Overall download counts across all releases
 - **Platform Distribution**: Downloads broken down by Windows, macOS, and Linux